aridjayarecipes/cutesrecipes.web.app/content/post/2578-recipe-of-perfect-banana-healthy-topping.md

 1. Serve!
 Be creative and enjoy 🤩

 Can anyone give some feedback on this?
 Banana oatmeal pancakes made right in the blender!
 These fluffy healthy pancakes are naturally gluten free, dairy free and contain no flour or added sugar.
-Whether you have a sweet tooth or you&#39;re more of a savoury fan, have a look at the ideas below for some tasty but healthy topping inspiration.
-Add flavorful toppings, a drizzle of milk if you&#39;d like, and enjoy.
+Whether you have a sweet tooth or you're more of a savoury fan, have a look at the ideas below for some tasty but healthy topping inspiration.
+Add flavorful toppings, a drizzle of milk if you'd like, and enjoy.

 So that is going to wrap it up for this special food banana healthy topping recipe.
 Thank you very much for reading.
 I'm confident that you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!